CriticalCareClub/Kompendium/Text/09_Speziell/Abdomen/ABD_Pankreatitis.md

-# Abdomen / Entzündung der Bauchspeicheldrüse: Pankreatitis
+# Entzündung der Bauchspeicheldrüse: Pankreatitis

 ::::{only} not nosidebar